tanj/flask-restless-ng/README.md

 ## About

+This is a Flask extension that creates URL endpoints that satisfy the requirements of the [JSON API][2] specification.
+It is compatible with models that have been defined using either SQLAlchemy or Flask-SQLAlchemy.

 This is a fork of [Flask-Restless](https://github.com/jfinkels/flask-restless) module originally written by Jeffrey Finkelstein.
-Flask-Restless is a great tool to build [JSON API][2] for SQLAlchemy models, but unfortunately is no longer maintained and does not support the most recent versions of Flask and SQLAlchemy

 Version `1.0.*` of `Flask-Restless-NG` is fully API compatible with `Flask-Restless` version `1.0.0b1` with the following improvements: